 When planning a kitchen, where do you go?
 And how does it actually work?
 Even as someone working for These Three Rooms and Kitchens Bedrooms & Bathrooms magazine, designing a kitchen has always been a bit of a mystery to me – mainly because I’ve never done it.
 But many of our readers are in the same position, so it’s time to shed some light.
 Do you need a kitchen designer?
 Yes.
 Why?
 Read on.

 What is a kitchen designer?

-As the name suggests, they know everything about how to create the most efficient scheme that meets your needs and suits your lifestyle – whether you’re feeding a busy family, only cook for yourself, or like to play chef and frequently treat all your friends and family to elaborate dinners.
+As the name suggests, when you hire a kitchen designer, rest assured they know everything about how to create the most efficient scheme.
+It will meet your needs and suit your lifestyle – whether you’re feeding a busy family, only cook for yourself, or like to play chef and frequently treat all your friends and family to elaborate dinners.

 Although there are courses in kitchen design, you need no official qualifications or degrees to enter this line of work.
 Some creatives might also have a background in interior design or have gained experience by working as kitchen installers, but others might be self taught.